taylors42/taylors42/README.md

-### Hi there, I'm Taylor S a Software Developer based in Brazil 👋
+### Hi there 👋, I'm Taylor S a Software Developer based in Brazil

 Thats the place where I keep my repository, codes and ideas.